NamesMT/starter-monorepo/INIT_PROMPT.md

     * If `TARGET_HAVE_FRONTEND` is `false`, this is automatically `false`.
   * **When to Specify/Ask:** This setting is only relevant if you have removed the demo `frontend`, and `TARGET_HAVE_FRONTEND` is `true`.
   * **Effect:**
-    * If `false`, Roo will remove Vue-specific configurations (like ESLint configs) and the `locals/common-vue` directory.
+    * If `false`, Agent will remove Vue-specific configurations (like ESLint configs) and the `locals/common-vue` directory.

 ```text
 # FRONTEND_HAVE_VUE="<true-or-false>"